-When registering a trademark it is vital that a thorough trademark search is conducted in advance of submitting the trademark application.
+When registering a mark it is vital that a thorough search is conducted in advance of submitting the application.
 By conducting the trademark registry search this will ensure your trademark is unique and identifiable to your brand, goods or services only.
 The application procedure can take anything up to 6 months to complete.

-The process of registering your trademark with the appropriate trademark registry will vary depending on the country you wish to register a trademark in.
+The process of registering your mark with the appropriate trademark registry will vary depending on the country you wish to register in.
 Where a mark is to be registered in a selected country which is not party to an intellectual property agency such as OHIM and WIPO, an independent trademark search and registration will be required.
-In these circumstances it is strongly advised to enlist the assistance of a professional consultancy who are experienced in country specific trademark registration procedures.
-Requirements for a trademark will differ between jurisdictions, from the specifications of an acceptable trademark to the period of validity.
+In these circumstances it is strongly advised to enlist the assistance of a professional consultancy who are experienced in country specific registration procedures.
+Requirements will differ between jurisdictions, from the specifications of an acceptable trademark to the period of validity.

 Community trademark registration is an effective asset protection tool sought after by many companies operating within the European Union.
 A CTM is a registered trademark that is valid throughout the European Union for a period or 10 consecutive years and is renewable on expiry for periods of 10 years there after.

 The community trademark registry procedure is a relatively straightforward and timely procedure to endure.
-A single application for the trademark will be filed to OHIM where the application will be then be reviewed and either approved or rejected.
+A single application will be filed to OHIM where the application will be then be reviewed and either approved or rejected.

 To file an international trademark the appropriate trademark registry is referred to as WIPO – World Intellectual Property Organization.
 This particular trademark registry is headquartered in Geneva, Switzerland and at present has 184 member states.
 WIPO operates the Madrid System which is governed by the Madrid Agreement and the Madrid Protocol.